kusa-mochi/lite-sns/README.md

 ### Run a devenvs

 1. Run the dev container using command `docker compose up -d` in the dir `./.lite-sns-docker`.
-1. Attach the container using VSCode Docker extensions.
+1. Attach a "lite-sns-devenvs" container using VSCode Docker extensions.
 1. Open `/project` dir in attaching VSCode window.

 ### Initialize DB tables